 - Stir it into plain yogurt7,8

 Part of eating healthy is being creative.
-Making your own homemade cranberry sauce for the holidays allows you to put a healthy twist on a classic.
+Making healthy cranberry sauce for the holidays allows you to put a healthy twist on a classic.
 However, by reusing it afterwards, you manage to add the healthful properties of cranberries to many other issues.
 Who knows, you may start making it any time of year!

 More Dr. Amy Lee recipes to try: